MAYU75/MKPITS_Mayuri_Dhole_Java_Nov_2020/Core_Java_Practice/src/com/mkpits/java/README.md

 #### Program 592 Basic Core Java Program(HashtableExToAddAndTraverseBooks.java)
 Write a program in java to add and traverse Books to map using Hashtable.

+#### Program 593 Basic Core Java Program(JdbcExToDemonstrateHowToCreateTableEmployee.java)
+Write a program in java to demonstrate how to create table 'employee1' in a database using JDBC connection.

+#### Program 594 Basic Core Java Program(JdbcExToDemonstrateHowToCreateTableStudent.java)
+Write a program in java to demonstrate how to create table 'Student' in a database using JDBC connection.

+#### Program 595 Basic Core Java Program(JdbcExToDemonstrateHowToInsertRecordsIntoTableEmployee.java)
+Write a program in java to demonstrate how to insert records into the table 'employee1'.

+#### Program 596 Basic Core Java Program(JdbcExOfCreatingShopFormUsingSwing.java)
+Write a program in java to demonstrate how to create Shop form using Swing.